Category: Divorce Financial Planning

 Read more

-5 Hidden Costs of Keeping the Family Home After a Split I recently spent 14 hours deconstructing a contract that was designed to be unreadable, only to find the one clause that changed everything.
-The document looked standard, a routine property settlement agreement, but buried in the addendum was a maintenance escalation trigger that would…
+Navigating the Financial Minefield of Shared Mortgages After Moving Out I recently spent 14 hours deconstructing a contract that was designed to be unreadable, only to find the one clause that changed everything.
+It was an acceleration clause buried in a secondary deed of trust that triggered the moment my client ceased to occupy the…

 Read more